Jobkeeper and COVID-19 resources: where can businesses find help?

 With the current restrictions on non-essential business activities, businesses are in the middle of a very uncertain time.
 So, where can business owners find help?

 It has been a tough year for Australian business owners.
-So far in 2020 Aussies have been impacted by bushfires, floods, border closures, and now a global pandemic.
+So far in 2020 Aussies have been impacted by bushfires, floods, a global pandemic and border closures.
 It was reported recently on the ABC that ‘almost half of Australian businesses surveyed by the Australian Bureau of Statistics say they have experienced an adverse impact as a result of COVID-19′.

 The below information might help to provide guidance that is relevant to your business’ circumstances, and provide some insight into where you can turn to get support during this time.